-Synel's SY-760 terminal is the latest addition to the ever-growing range of Time and Data Collection Systems developed and manufactured by Synel Industries Ltd. The newest member in the family of the 7xx series.
+The Synel SY-780/A Terminal is the latest addition to the ever-growing range of Time and Data Collection Systems developed and manufactured by Synel Industries Ltd. The newest member in the family of the 7xx series.

-The newly developed SY-760 is designed for effective time & attendance monitoring, production floor control, job costing, and access control applications.
-It offers three mediums of access input: Magnetic card, bar code, and proximity.
+The newly developed SY-780/A is designed for effective time & attendance monitoring, production floor control, job costing, and access control applications.
+In addition, SY-780/A offers four mediums of access input: Fingerprint verification, magnetic card, bar code, and proximity readers.

-The SY-760 communicates in real-time with Ethernet/token ring databases, using TCP/IP or UDP protocols.
-It provides online system management of employee reports as well as communication of current employee data.
+The SY-780/A communicates in a real time interface with Ethernet/token ring databases, using TCP/IP or UDP protocols.
+Thus, the SY-780/A is a comprehensive interactive system.
+It provides online system management of employee reports as well as communication of current employees data.